Anderson-Tsai-1/Server-Down-Detector-With-Alert/README.md

 ### Optional Battery Monitor
 Keep in mind you need a unit that will show up with `apcupsd` and have a serial connection with the device
 1. Install `batterycheck.py` onto the node
+2. `pip install requests`
-2. Edit `batterycheck.py` and replace 'serverip' with the actual IP
+3. Edit `batterycheck.py` and replace 'serverip' with the actual IP
-3. Run the file
+4. Run the file

 ### Setup .env
 1. I honestly forgot how I got the Twilio tokens, ask GPT or youtube.